Python Basics

 for element in iterable:

-# instructions to repeat
+# code to repeat

 Here, iterable